SteveMuiyuro/fullstackopen_projects/README.md

-# Project Business Card
+# Project Travel Journal

-THis is a short project that demonstrates skills compentency on `React Functional Components`
+This is a static webpage project that is part of the frontend webdevelopment path on scrimba designed to test competency in:

+`The Map array method and its application in React` `props basics`